 on the porch he thought he was better

 and flushed his pills . . .

 in a society where the concept of the norm is operative, those who deviate from its expectations may be (mis)diagnosed as sick.

 . . .
 I learned you can sit

 with someone who’s on the bottom

 of the ocean and not get wet

 Alysia Sawchyn currently lives in Tampa, Florida, where she is a nonfiction editor for Sweet: A Literary Confection.
 Her writing has appeared or is forthcoming in Fourth Genre, Indiana Review, Prairie Schooner, and elsewhere.
 She is working on her first book, a collection of essays themed around misdiagnosed mental illness.
 You can find her on Twitter @happiestwerther.

 Enter your email address to receive notifications for author Alysia Sawchyn

-You have been added to the notification list for author Alysia Sawchyn
+Confirmation link sent to your email to add you to notification list for author Alysia Sawchyn